 Since 2012 Theo Coles has been making natural wines from interesting sites in North Canterbury on the South Island of New Zealand.

 Theo Coles makes the wines of Kalex, in Central Otago.
 But he also has his own brand, Hermit Ram, which is based in North Canterbury.
-It all began when Theo met the Renowldens, and discovered a remarkable vineyard in the Waipara Gorge.
+It all began when Theo met the Renowdens, and discovered a remarkable vineyard in the Waipara Gorge.

-It is a a tiny (1200 vine) close-planted (7000 vines/ha) vineyard on a truffle farm called Limestone Hills, owned by Gareth and Camille Renowlden, and has 300 Syrah vines in addition to 900 Pinot Noir vines planted in 2002/3.
+It is a a tiny (1200 vine) close-planted (7000 vines/ha) vineyard on a truffle farm called Limestone Hills, owned by Gareth and Camille Renowden, and has 300 Syrah vines in addition to 900 Pinot Noir vines planted in 2002/3.
 The soils are high pH black redzina over solid, mostly active limestone.
 Theo’s first wine from this site was the 2012.

 He’s since expanded his range.
 The fruit is sourced from small vineyards throughout the Canterbury region.
 The vines are farmed naturally and the wines made naturally too, with minimal additions.

 The Hermit Ram Ancestrale Sauvignon Blanc 2018 Waipara, North Canterbury, New Zealand

 Undisgorged.
 Fermented to dryness, racked two or three times, then 10 g of sugar added, for a second fermentation, but no yeast.
 This is ripe and textural with lovely pear and melon fruit.
 It has real texture.
 Smooth, richly fruited and delicious.
 Theo Coles reckons he gets a lot of glycerol from the second fermentation.
 No sulphites added.
 92/100

 The Hermit Ram Field Blend Skin Fermented 2018 Waipara, North Canterbury, New Zealand